AndrewTabs1038/Wiegand-Analyzer/README.md

 # Acknowledgement
 Author: Andrew Tabaczynski

-This project was devleoped as part of a larger internship project at Oak Ridge National Labratory and is being released for use by the public.
+ This research was supported in part by an appointment to the U.S. Department of Energy's Omni Technology Alliance Internship Program, sponsored by DOE and administered by the Oak Ridge Institute for Science and Education

 # Overview
 This is a plugin for the Saleae logic-2 software for easy-to-use analysis of the Wiegand Protocol and allows for different size site, facility, and card numbers, which the program also partitions.
 Data is displayed in an easy-to-read form, and also allows for multiple signals within the same measurement period.
 Below, is an example of the plug-in being used, first we start with the card which is being scanned.